tmichniewski/MiniSpark/README.md

-Then, it also provides the apply function which will produce in return the map function, provided that it will get a specific getter to convert the input record to the Input type and a constructor, which will convert all the produced data to the output record.
+Then, it also provides the apply function which will produce in return the map function, provided that it will get a specific getter to convert the input record to the Input type and a constructor which will convert all the produced data to the output record.

 ```
 case class Record(id: Int, amount: Double, name: String, date: Date, time: Timestamp)